bartosz-wozniak/ExtremeSports/README.md

 ExtremeSports is an application that is supposed to be used in a company that offers a variety of extreme sports to their customers.

-Development process was devided into three stages:
+Development process was divided into three stages:
 - Stage One: Desktop application
 - Stage two: Desktop Client + Server (Web Api)
 - Stage three: additional ASP .NET MVC Client